crunchable/api-docs/source/index.md

 * API calls are completely free without any limitation
 * Responses for requests are staged so you shouldn't actually rely on them

-To make your calls run on staging, use the **Test API Key** available in the [Dashboard](https://crunchable.io/dashboard).
+To make your calls run on staging, use the **Test API Key** available in the [Developer Console](http://crunchable.io/developers/index.html).
 Notice that staging API keys always have the prefix `test_` for easy identification.

 # Making Requests